clojure-emacs/clj-suitable/README.md

 # suitable - Addon for Figwheel and Emacs CIDER to aid exploratory development in ClojureScript [![Clojars Project](https://img.shields.io/clojars/v/org.rksm/suitable.svg)](https://clojars.org/org.rksm/suitable)

-This project is a code completion backend for interactive repls and editors that use runtime introspection to provide "intellisense" support.
+This project is a code completion backend for interactive repls and editors that use runtime introspection to provide "IntelliSense" support.
 This can be extremely useful and productive if you're experimenting around with unknown APIs.

-For example you work with DOM objects but can't remember how to query for child elements.
+For example you work with DOM objects but can't remember how to query for child

+elements.
 Type `(.| js/document)` (with `|` marking the postion of your cursor) and press TAB.
-Methods and properties of `js/document` will appear.
+Methods and properties of `js/document` will appear — including `querySelector` and `querySelectorAll`.

 Currently Emacs (via CIDER) and figwheel.main are supported.
+If you want support for your favorite tool please let me know and I'll look into it (no promises, though).

 ## Demo

 The animation shows how various properties and methods of the native DOM can be accessed (Tab is used to show completions for the expression at the cursor):

 ![](doc/2019_07_22_suitable-figwheel.gif)